siangernlow/tp/docs/UserGuide.md

 * Displays the list of all people currently in quarantine.

+#### Listing all people
+Format: `list l/locations`

+* Displays the list of all locations currently stored in VirusTracker.

+#### Listing all people
+Format: `list l/visits`

+* Displays the list of all visits currently stored in VirusTracker.

 #### Listing all locations visited by a person: `listAllLocationsVisited` `[coming in v1.2]`

 Shows a list of locations visited by a specified person in the past 2 weeks.